sebfried/pit/readme.md

     }
 ]
 ```
+* `"img":`
+    * `"img": "default"` defines default values for the whole directory.
-* `"img": "all"` defines default values. if no default values are defined, only specific images will be transformed.
+    * `"img": "all"` defines values for all (remaining) images in the directory.
+If it is absent, only declared images will be processed.
+    * `"img": ["all", "default"]` means that all remaining images will be processed with the default values.
-* `"img": "image.jpg"` specific declarations overwrite default values.
+    * `"img": "image.jpg"` for single images. declarations overwrite the default values for this image.
+    * `"img": ["image1.jpg", "image2.png"]` to use the same specific config for more than one image.
+    * `"img": ["image1.jpg", "image2.png", "default"]` is also possible.
-* `"format": []` defines all desired image formats. one format minimum.
+* `"format":` defines all desired image formats. takes values or arrays
+    * `"format": ["jpg", "png"]` creates JPG and PNG files for the images.
+    * `"format": "same"` means the same as the file name extension of the source image.
 * `"from":` is the width of the smallest batch resized image.
 * `"to":` is the width of the biggest batch resized image.
 * `"step":` defines the pixel step for the batch resize. step 100 means +100, +200, +300...
-* `"special":` optional special sizes, that are not covered by the batch resize.
+* `"special":` optional special sizes, that are not covered by the batch resize. takes numbers or arrays.
+    * `"special": 1` one pixel width.
+    * `"special": [1, 10, 100]` creates three special sizes, by pixel width.
 * `"data-src":` is optional, false is default. if true, the img src attribute will be data-src instead.
 * `"data-srcset":` same as data-src, but for srcset.
 If it is true, data-src will be true too.
 * `"placeholder":` default is the average image color, but you can use generated images too, by size.
 It's not affected by the data-src option.
-* `"inline-css":` default is true, but if you prefer your CSS in seperate place, you can configure it as false, for a cleaner HTML file.
+* `"inline-css":` default is true, but if you prefer the CSS in a seperate place, you can configure it as false, for a cleaner HTML file.
+* `"pug-to-html":` default is true.
+It creates the HTML snippets as img.html next to the img.pug.
+If you don't need it, deactivate it.
 * `"sharp-*":` Image format options: `"sharp-jpeg", "sharp-avif", "sharp-png", ...` (see next section)

 #### Image Format Options

-The PIT uses [sharp # High performance Node.js image processing](https://sharp.pixelplumbing.com) to transform the images into a specific size and format.
+The PIT uses "[sharp # High performance Node.js image processing](https://sharp.pixelplumbing.com)" to transform the images into a specific size and format.

 There are a lot of options for each image format and they are quite different from format to format.
 We want all of them!
 That's why the PIT can be configured with the same options like sharp.